 Sacraments and Life Events

 Weddings are celebrated at St. Michael’s in the sacrament of Christian marriage (the Episcopal Church offers the sacrament of marriage to same-sex couples).
-Other faiths and religious backgrounds are welcome to inquiry about the availability of our venue and clergy for wedding ceremonies.
+People of other faiths and religious backgrounds are welcome to inquire about the availability of our venue and clergy for wedding ceremonies.

 Prayers and Healing

 Prayer is central and a fundamental component of Christian life.
 At St. Michael’s, we pray for the specific needs of individuals in our community as well as collective, global concerns.
 We pray for those who have requested prayers at every service, seven days a week.
 For individuals, we maintain two prayer lists: one for urgent/short-term needs (used on Sundays) and one for longer-term needs (used at weekday services and by the St. Michael’s Prayer Chain).

 Prayer Ministers and Laying On of Hands

 The ancient prayer practice of the Laying on of Hands is available in the Chapel of the Angels during the 10 a.m. service on Sundays.
 The Laying on of Hands is offered by Prayer Ministers, who are clergy and specially-trained laypeople.